Laboratory of Nano-Biophysics of Ionic Liquids

 Dr Pallavi Kumari (May 2017 - June 2021)

 Pallavi was part of the lab for 4 years, from May 2017 to June 2021, as Ph.D. student under Prof Benedetto supervision.
-Her project focused on the effect of ionic liquids on lipid bilayers and cells by means of atomic force microscopy (AFM), neutron scattering and a number of complimentary techniques.
+Her project focused on the effect of ionic liquids on lipid bilayers and cells using atomic force microscopy, neutron scattering, and a number of complementary techniques.
 In June 2021, she was awarded two Ph.D. degrees by University College Dublin (IE) and University Roma Tre (IT), respectively, as part of the Double PhD Degree Program between the two Universities.
 In January 2022, she took a postdoctoral fellow position at the School of Physics & Astronomy at Leeds University (UK) where she used advanced AFM approaches coupled with fluorescence to study plant cell walls.
-In January 2023, she took a postdoctoral fellow position within the group of Cellular Biophysics at the Institute of X-Ray Physics at the Göttingen University (GE).
+In January 2023, she took a postdoctoral fellowship position within the Cellular Biophysics group at the Institute of X-Ray Physics at Göttingen University (GE), where she was subsequently awarded one of the prestigious Postdoctoral Marie Curie Fellowships sponsored by the European Commission.

 During her PhD, Pallavi: (i) published 7 scientific papers (4 as first author) including 2 J Phys Chem Lett, 2 J Phys Chem B, 1 Phys Chem Chem Phys, 1 Biophys Rev; (ii) presented many posters at international conferences and gave 3 talks, including one at the European Biophysical Congress EBSA 2019; (iii) was awarded two poster prizes - one at the European Biophysical Congress EBSA 2017 and one at UCD Conway Science Festival 2020 - and a medal for student achievement by UCD Science in 2020; (iv) attended 2 schools, including the Oxford School on Neutron Scattering; (v) carried out 2 neutron scattering experiments; (vi) participated in outreach activities, including Soapbox Science Dublin; (vii) served as lead tutor and lecturer in the UCD Physics Summer School.

-Past Lab Members (BSc & MSc Thesis Students)
+Past Lab Members (BSc & MSc Thesis & Intern Students)

 Stacks Image 164